Reclaim A Lost Pet

 RECLAIM A LOST PET

-If you think that your pet might be visiting us, to reclaim your pet, and to help us re-unite you with your pet, please bring with you any health records, rabies certificates, or any personal identifiers.
+If you think that your pet might be visiting us, to reclaim your pet, and to help us re-unite you with your pet, please bring with you any health records, rabies certificates, or any personal identifiers (such as pictures from your cell phone, etc).
+We’re pretty sure that your pet will let us know that you have found them, but we do need to verify.
 Please read about our reclaim fees below.

 To release a stray animal back to its owner, animals must have a microchip, a rabies vaccination, and a dog or cat license (license required only if owner is a Charles County resident.)
 Animals without proof of vaccination, license, or microchip must receive them prior to being reclaimed.
 Proof of vaccination is required within 60 days for a rabies deposit refund to be issued.